Frequently Asked Questions

 Therefore the update is the level of electrical and sonic performance OF the higher model but with your existing configuration.
 (Changes to configuration such as upgrading of jacks can be done at the same time as the PCB exchange, for additional cost).

-Your units have internal separate MM (Moving Magnet) and MC (Moving Coil) units.
-That’s a rare approach.
+Your units have internal separate MM (Moving Magnet) and MC (Moving Coil) stages plus an outboard power cube.
+How does this compare to others?

 DLabs Vs. Standard Op-Amp or DIfferential Discrete J-FET MM/MC Competitors